YangfanCheng1/github.io/index.md

+Thank you for visiting the site!

-Hello, I am Yangfan, and I am a Software Developer with a background in designing/implementing scalable cloud system.
-I have a lot of deep hands-on experience with bulding a mordern end to end product.
+Hello, I am Yangfan.
+I am a Software Developer with a background in designing/implementing scalable cloud system.
+I have a lot of deep hands-on experience with building a modern end to end product.
 This covers a wide range of topics include but not limited to:
 * API Gateway (AuthN/AuthN, throttling, etc)
 * Load Balancer
 * Microservices (Containers/Autoscaling)
 * Communication method (RESTful/GraphQL)
-* Error handling (Retry, Timeout, Distributed logging/monitoring/alerting)
+* Error handling (Retry, Timeout, CircuitBreaker)
 * Request Optimization (Caching/Queues)
 * Database
 * Data Ingestion (Async/Batch processing)
+* Monitoring (Distributed tracing, Dashboards, Alerting)
 * CICD (Version Control/Artifactory/Rollback plan)

 Much of my experience is in the Java/SpringBoot/Docker/Kubernetes/AWS ecosystem.
-This very much resembles the tech stack at companies like Netflix (which is predomantly a Java shop).
+This very much resembles the tech stack at companies like Netflix (which is predominantly a Java shop).
 A lot of what I use during day-to-day job is very much language/framework specific, but I spent a lot of time in gaining advanced knowledge about each subject, even if they may not directly be used at work.
 For example, some of my favorite topics to explore are:
-* Java for things like JVM (JIT, GC, Class Loader..), Complier (JSR-269/Annotation Processing, AST/Lombok), Lambda (FI, Vavr, function composition over inheritance), Profiling (Java Instrumentation API)..
+* Java for things like JVM (JIT, GC, Class Loader..), Compiler (JSR-269/Annotation Processing, AST/Lombok), Lambda (FI, Vavr, function composition over inheritance), Profiling (Java Instrumentation API)..
 * Spring/Boot -- IoC, Template, AutoConfiguration, Die hard fan :)
 * MongoDB -- Model (Subset pattern, no ACID (transaction)), Aggregation, Change Stream

 ## Github